(as of 12/15/14)

 Email Kevin Hoyer

 Kevin Hoyer, a soybean producer from West Salem, Wisconsin, is Vice President of the American Soybean Association (ASA).
-He’s served on the ASA board for six years and has been active in the soybean family since 2003.
+He’s served on the ASA board for seven years and has been active in the soybean family since 2003.

 Hoyer grew up on his family dairy farmer where he also raised pigs and chickens.
 He graduated with an AS degree in agbusinessin 1988.
 After moving home in 1990 and renting a neighbors farm for a few years, he started farming on his own in 1996 as a Certified Crop Advisor.